Getting Started with ReleaseRay

 |---|---|---|

-| ✅ GitHub Releases | Creates official GitHub release | None |
+| ✅ GitHub Releases | Creates or updates an official GitHub release | None |

 | ✅ Hosted Changelog | Published to releaseray.com/changelog/your-org | None |

-| ⚪ Slack | Sends message to channel | Integration setup |
+| ⚪ Slack | Sends formatted message to your configured channel | Integration setup |

-| ⚪ Teams | Posts to Teams channel | Integration setup |
+| ⚪ Teams | Posts to your configured Teams channel | Integration setup |

-| ⚪ Intercom | Creates Help Center article | Integration + Team plan |
+| ⚪ Intercom | Creates a Help Center article | Integration + Team plan |

-| Notifies subscribers | Integration + Team plan |
+| Sends to your verified subscriber list | Integration + Team plan |

 Configure Publishing Options